theramiyer/blog/content/post/2021/the-organic-utopia-iii.md

 1. different from sludge
 2. not laden with harmful chemicals

 Biosolids are the product of treated sewage sludge.
 The sludge goes through a series of mechanical and chemical processes, after which the bodies that run the plants call it safe for use.
 Not using biosolids is as good as wasting it.
 Human excrement or otherwise, once treated, the sludge is no more sludge.
 We have certification levels for them, and we heavily regulate them.
 India has a set of standards for treated biosolids, and allows their restricted use in organic farming.
-But this is not the case everywhere.

 The use is "restricted" because every piece of land and its ecosystem is different.
 We must analyse the soil to establish a nutrient baseline and apply biosolids accordingly.
-Also, we have regulations on how far from a water body the land should be, to use biosolids, what the usage windows are (for example, no cattle rearing for thirty days since application, no application within thirty days before harvest, etc.) to ensure safety.
+Also, we have regulations on how far from a water body the land should be, what the usage windows are (for example, no cattle rearing for thirty days since application, no application within thirty days before harvest, etc.) to ensure safety.

-When done right, they improve nutrient retention, soil tilth, friability, water infiltration and retention, soil structure, ion exchange capacity and biodiversity.
+When done right, biosolids improve nutrient retention, soil tilth, friability, water infiltration and retention, soil structure, ion exchange capacity and biodiversity.
 A major plus biosolids have is the reduction in carbon emissions.
 Think of how well they would offset the carbon footprint.

 Although, again, this does not give us a full picture of this discussion.
 For completeness, we must also look at a couple of prohibitions in the organic method.